c-sports/sentinel/README.md

     $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with bitgreend and the installation is complete
+With all tests passing and crontab setup, Sentinel will stay in sync with cspnd and the installation is complete

 ## Configuration

-An alternative (non-default) path to the `bitgreen.conf` file can be specified in `sentinel.conf`:
+An alternative (non-default) path to the `cspn.conf` file can be specified in `sentinel.conf`:

-    bitgreen_conf=/path/to/bitgreen.conf
+    cspn_conf=/path/to/cspn.conf

 ## Troubleshooting